psycopg/psycopg/docs/basic/adapt.rst

 .. versionadded:: 3.1

-Psycopg can adapt PostgreSQL enum types (created with the
-|CREATE TYPE AS ENUM|_ command)
+Psycopg can adapt Python `~enum.Enum` subclasses into PostgreSQL enum types (created with the |CREATE TYPE AS ENUM|_ command).

 .. |CREATE TYPE AS ENUM| replace:: :sql:`CREATE TYPE ...
 AS ENUM (...)`
 .. _CREATE TYPE AS ENUM: https://www.postgresql.org/docs/current/static/datatype-enum.html

-Before using a enum type it is necessary to get information about it using the `~psycopg.types.enum.EnumInfo` class and to register it using `~psycopg.types.enum.register_enum()`.
+In order to set up a bidirectional enum mapping, you should get information about the PostgreSQL enum using the `~types.enum.EnumInfo` class and to register it using `~types.enum.register_enum()`.
+The behaviour of unregistered and registered enums is different.

+- If the enum is not registered with `register_enum()`:

+  - Pure `!Enum` classes are dumped as normal strings, using their member names as value.
+The unknown oid is used, so PostgreSQL should be able to use this string is most contexts (such as an enum or a text field).

+  - Mix-in enums are dumped according to their mix-in type (because a `class MyIntEnum(int, Enum)` is more specifically an `!int` than an `!Enum`, so it's dumped by default according to `!int` rules).

+  - PostgreSQL enums are loaded as Python strings.
+If you want to load arrays of such enums you will have to find their ids using `types.TypeInfo.fetch()` and `~types.TypeInfo.register()`.

+- If the enum is registered (using `~types.enum.EnumInfo`\ `!.fetch()` and `~types.enum.register_enum()`):

+  - Enums classes, both pure and mixed-in, are dumped by name.

+  - The registered PostgreSQL enum is loaded back as the registered Python enum members.

 .. autoclass:: psycopg.types.enum.EnumInfo